dimitry-lzs/space/enceladus_path.md

     *Skill Requirement*: **Curiosity Level 6**

-    *Outcome*: A heightened sense of curiosity leads to sampling the matter, revealing it contains iron and other valuable metals for the colony. +8 resource points.
+    *Outcome*: A heightened sense of curiosity leads to sampling the matter, revealing it contains iron and other valuable metals for the settlement. +8 resource points.

-    *Failure*: Patch is remained unnoticed, making further colonization expansion impossible due to lack of raw materials.
+    *Failure*: Patch is remained unnoticed, making further settlement expansion impossible due to lack of raw materials.
 Retreat the number of steps rolled on the dice.

 16. **Plume Kinetic Energy Harnessing** [Resource Gain][<span style="color:green">Green</span>]